 Answer questions and see how you rank against other players.Play Now

-Tim Scott was born on September 19, 1965, in Charleston, South Carolina.
+Tim Scott was born on September 19, 1965, in North Charleston, South Carolina.
 Scott was elected to the Charleston County Council in 1995, serving for 13 years.
 In 2008, he was elected to the South Carolina House of Representatives.
-Two years later, he won a seat in South Carolina's 1st Congressional District.
-In 2012, Scott won a seat in the U.S. Senate, replacing Junior Senator Jim DeMint.
+Two years later, he won a seat in the U.S. House of Representatives, where he represented South Carolina's first Congressional District.
+In 2012, Scott won a seat in the U.S. Senate (replacing Junior Senator Jim DeMint),

 "If you really think about where we are, we have the most diverse freshman class in the Senate perhaps in its history.
 America has made amazing steps forward, and we will continue to make steps forward as we focus on those issues that bring us together."